 Mr. Davis has extensive experience in eminent domain and inverse condemnation proceedings, organized real estate, and the organization and representation of business entities including non-profit organizations.
 Mr. Davis has decades of service as general counsel to numerous county water districts, mutual water companies, local associations of California Realtors® and large common interest developments.
 Mr. Davis’ dedication to his profession is equaled only by his civic involvement and commitment to community service.

 Dan Knapp assumed the role of Executive Director/CEO of the Conservation Corps of Long Beach (CCLB) on February 1, 2016.
 Prior to joining CCLB Dan served as Deputy Director of the LA Conservation Corps.
 Dan worked for the LA Conservation Corps for 19 years, the past 9 years in the role of Deputy Director.
-He started working for the LA Conservation Corps as an environmental science teacher during the summer of 1996 thinking that he’d work for the Corps for a year or two, at the most.
-His initial goal was to impart his love and passion for the natural environment to the young people of the Corps.
-Dan quickly realized that for the young people of the Corps to appreciate and value the importance of conservation they first and foremost must appreciate and value themselves.
-It was that revelation that hooked him and made me a firm believer in the mission of the Corps (Dan likes to say that he not only drank the cool-aid, he guzzled it).
+He started working for the LA Conservation Corps as an environmental science teacher during the summer of 1996.

-At the LA Corps Dan was responsible for over $25 million in project funds.
-Dan has been involved in a broad spectrum of projects including: the development of award winning environmental education programs, large scale restoration projects, the development of a residential program in the San Bernardino Mountains, innovative urban forestry programs, as well as a myriad of resource conservation and environmental justice projects and programs.
 In addition to his conservation corps work, Dan sits on the board of directors of the Southern California Mountains Foundation, the California Invasive Plant Council (Cal-IPC), and the California State Conservation Corps Museum.
 He is an active member of both the National Forest Foundation’s Big Tujunga Treasured Landscape Coordinating Council and LA Metro’s Urban Greening Technical Advisory Committee.
 Dan holds bachelors and masters degrees in Geography from California State University, Long Beach.
 He is an ISA-certified arborist (WE-6295-A) and a life time member of the Phi Kappa Phi Honor Society.
+He currently resides in Huntington Beach with his wife Judy.

 Eric R. Mart co-founded the California Land Management Services Corporation (CLM Services) in 1981.
 He currently serves as President.
 CLM Services operate commercial recreation businesses on eight National Forests as well as for a variety of other Federal, State, and local government agencies as well as private companies.

 Larry graduated from California State University Fullerton with a degree in Mechanical Engineering.
 His work as a mechanical engineer has included processing machine design, machine automation, process water reuse projects, ground water development, conveyance and remediation over the last 18 years.
 Prior to joining Nestle Waters, Larry was a Senior Engineer with URS Corp in Southern California.
-Larry has been married to his beautiful wife Cela for 28 years.
-They enjoy traveling together, visiting the natural beauty of the mountains and deserts in CA, working around the house and barbequing with friends and family.
-Larry also enjoys volunteering his time with the Southern California Mountains Foundation and riding his motorcycle.
+Larry and his wife Cela enjoy traveling, riding his motorcycle, and volunteering with the Southern California Mountains Foundation.

 Stacy Gorin, a 10 year veteran of the Southern California Mountains Foundation has been leading the organization since October 2015.
 Stacy has been energized by nature since childhood and believes that everyone deserves the opportunity to enjoy the beauty, solitude and joy that connecting to nature provides.